Toronto's first black police chief announces surprise retirement

 TORONTO, June 8 (Reuters) - The first black police chief of Toronto, Canada's largest city, abruptly announced his retirement on Monday, saying he would step down nearly a year early on July 31, just days after kneeling with protesters calling for police reform.

-Mark Saunders said he plans to spend more time with his family and also hoped to work on community initiatives "near and dear" to him after a period of time.
+Mark Saunders said he plans to spend more time with his family and also hoped to work on community initiatives "near and dear" to him.

 Toronto's city council voted in August 2019 to extend Saunders' contract to April 2021.

-Last week, Sanders knelt with protesters demonstrating against police brutality and decrying the death of George Floyd, an unarmed black man, while in custody of Minneapolis police.
+Last week, Saunders knelt with protesters demonstrating against police brutality and decrying the death of George Floyd, an unarmed black man, while in the custody of Minneapolis police.

 He told the Canadian Broadcasting Corporation last week that Floyd's death left him with a "horrible feeling" in his stomach.